Notable Land Records Vol 4 “We Remember Our Women”

 Click here to read an article about the closing of the Registry of Deeds Disaster Recovery Office in Dedham, published in December 2024 by The Quincy Sun.
 Click here to read an article about the lack of an occupancy permit to use the relocated Disaster Recovery Office published in October 2025 by The Dedham Times.

-The Norfolk County Registry of Deeds is closed today, Thursday, January 1, 2025, in observance of New Year's Day.
-Happy New Year's Everyone!
+The Norfolk County Registry of Deeds will be closed Monday, April 20, 2026, in observance of Patriots' Day.

-The Norfolk County Registry of Deeds will be closed Thursday, January 1, 2026, in observance of New Year's Day.
+The Norfolk County Registry of Deeds will be closed on Monday, May 25, 2026 in observance of Memorial Day.

-The Norfolk County Registry of Deeds is closed, Today, December 25, 2025, in observance of the Christmas holiday.
+The Norfolk County Registry of Deeds is closed today, May 25, 2026 in observance of Memorial Day.